Chart Color Schemes

 Lake Wendouree has very high levels of nearby infrastructure activity, ranking in the top 20% nationally

-Changes to local infrastructure significantly affect an area's performance.
-AreaSearch has identified nine projects likely to impact the area.
-Key projects include Ballarat Base Hospital Redevelopment, Federation University SMB Campus Redevelopment, Ballarat Co-Operative Education and Skills City Centre, and Ballarat Major Events Precinct Upgrades.
-The following list details those most relevant.
+The performance of an area can significantly influenced by changes in local infrastructure, major projects, and planning initiatives.
+AreaSearch has identified nine such projects that could impact the area.
+Notable ones include the Ballarat Base Hospital Redevelopment, Federation University SMB Campus Redevelopment, Ballarat Co-Operative Education and Skills City Centre, and Ballarat Major Events Precinct Upgrades.
+The following list details those most likely to be relevant.

 Professional plan users can use the search below to filter and access additional projects.